 Motor vehicles aren't the only dangers pedestrians face.
 They can also suffer serious injuries in knockdown accidents caused by bicycle riders, joggers, dogs, and other walkers.
-Fortunately, under California law, victims can recover compensation for their injuries from the negligent party who knocked them down.
+Fortunately, as our San Diego pedestrian accident attorney explains, under California law, victims can recover compensation for their injuries from the negligent party who knocked them down.

 Pedestrian Accidents Caused by Cars

 Drivers who strike pedestrians in a crosswalk, at an intersection, or in a parking lot can cause catastrophic injuries because of the size and weight of their cars.
 These accidents are often caused by the motorist’s negligent actions.
 In some cases, the driver also violated a basic California traffic law, such as:

 - Failing to yield.
 Many pedestrians are struck when drivers fail to yield the right of way to them in crosswalks and at intersections.